Cryptocarya exfoliata: Taxonomy

 Cryptocarya exfoliata was first formally described in 1942 by Caroline Kathryn Allen in the Journal of the Arnold Arboretum from specimens collected by Leonard John Brass near the Middle Fly River in New Guinea.

 Distribution and habitat

-This species of Cryptocarya grows in rainforest in New Guinea, Arnhem Land, the Torres Strait Islands and from Cape York Peninsula to Cairns in Queensland, at altitudes from sea level to 450 m.
+This species of Cryptocarya grows in rainforest in New Guinea, Arnhem Land, the Torres Strait Islands, and from Cape York Peninsula to Cairns in Queensland, at elevations from sea level to 450 m.